 What about transfer credit into NFC Academy?

-NFC Academy is a fully accredited school by the Middle States Commission on Secondary and Elementary Schools and the Florida Association of Christian Colleges and Schools and accepts credits from regionally accredited schools at face value.
+NFC Academy is a fully accredited school by AdvancED, the Middle States Commission on Secondary and Elementary Schools and the Florida Association of Christian Colleges and Schools and accepts credits from regionally accredited schools at face value.
 Additionally, credits are accepted from schools accredited by IACCS/FACCS (International Association of Christian Colleges and Schools/Florida Association of Colleges and Schools), ACSI (Association of Christian Schools International), CITA (Commission on International and Trans-Regional Accreditation.
 Credits are accepted normally from associations who have a protocol with the National Council of Private School Accreditation.

 What about credit earned through home schools or schools that are not accredited?